Marcumc165/Case-Studies/Cyclistic.md

   format_date('%B', started_at) AS month,
   format_date('%Y', started_at) AS year,
 FROM cyclistic-466120.combined_2024_tripdata.cleaned_2024_tripdata
 ```
 I noticed that there are some trips that are shorter than one minute and some are longer than one day, which can affect the average trip
 durations for all the rides.
-I will delete all of these rows than create a new table called "final_2024_tripdata".
+I will delete all of these rows then create a new table called "final_2024_tripdata".
 ```
 DELETE
 FROM cyclistic-466120.combined_2024_tripdata.v2_cleaned_2024_tripdata